puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/applications.md

 #### retrospect(output)

-A powerfull function that will timeline all supported Chromium artifacts
+A powerful function that will timeline all supported Chromium artifacts

 | Param            | Type          | Description                         |
 | ---------------- | ------------- | ----------------------------------- |